Rowe v Electoral Commissioner: Background

 The Constitution is silent as to many aspects of the democratic process, leaving these details to be provided by Parliament.
 The Constitution does however require that the members of Parliament be "directly chosen by the people".
 For members of the Senate section 7 of the Constitution provides :The Senate shall be composed of senators for each State, directly chosen by the people of the State, voting, until the Parliament otherwise provides, as one electorate.

 Similarly for members of the House of Representatives section 24 of the Constitution provides:The House of Representatives shall be composed of members directly chosen by the people of the Commonwealth, and the number of such members shall be, as nearly as practicable, twice the number of the senators.

-The High Court had previously held in that that voting in elections lies at the heart of the system of representative government established by the Constitution and that disenfranchisement of a group of adult citizens without a substantial reason would not be consistent with it.
+The High Court had previously held in Roach v Electoral Commissioner that voting in elections lies at the heart of the system of representative government established by the Constitution and that disenfranchisement of a group of adult citizens without a substantial reason would not be consistent with it.
 A 2006 prohibition on prisoners voting was held to be invalid.

 A person must be on the electoral roll to vote.
 Prior to 2006 there was a window between the announcement of the election and the closing of the rolls and the Electoral Commission processed enrolment and transfer claims for hundreds of thousands of voters between the announcement of the election and the close of the rolls.
 The amendments arose from recommendations of the Joint Standing Committee on Electoral Matters following the 2004 federal election.

 The case concerned the 2006 amendments in the context of the 2010 federal election.
 On Saturday 17 July 2010 it was announced that there was to be an election, and the Governor General issued a writ of election on Monday 19 July, for an election to be held on Saturday 21 August.
 The reason for the late challenge is that a person would not have standing to challenge the validity of the legislation unless they sought to have their rights or interests clarified by the orders sought.
 Both of the Plaintiffs had their enrolment directly affected by the 2006 amendments.

 The Electoral Commission indicated to the High Court that if the Court's decision was available by 6 August, it could process claims from the plaintiffs and people in a like position in time for the 2010 election.